 Being aware of scaffolding safety regulations and implementing OSHA standards can prevent workplace incidents and keep workers safe.
 While this post contains information about some OSHA requirements to ensure scaffolding safety, there are more detailed OSHA scaffolding requirements not included in this post.
 Refer to official OSHA documentation for specifics.

 Do you need guardrails, toeboards, or midrails?
 EDGE can help with your fall protection needs.
 Perhaps you’re looking at scaffolding for semi-permanent or longer-term applications.
 If so EDGE’s modular work platforms, stairs, and ladders may be a solution.
+We can also help with crossover ladders and roof stairs.
 Give us a call today!